kubernetes/enhancements/keps/sig-scheduling/4671-gang-scheduling/README.md

 We expect no non-infra related flakes in the last month as a GA graduation criteria.
 If e2e tests are not necessary or useful, explain why.
 -->

+We will add basic API tests for the the new `Workload` API, that will later be promoted to the conformance.

 - [test name](https://github.com/kubernetes/kubernetes/blob/2334b8469e1983c525c0c6382125710093a25883/test/e2e/...): [SIG ...](https://testgrid.k8s.io/sig-...?include-filter-by-regex=MyCoolFeature), [triage search](https://storage.googleapis.com/k8s-triage/index.html?test=MyCoolFeature)